jordenjoe/jordenjoe.github.io/index.md

 ---

 Welcome!
 My name is Jorden Jolley.
 I am currently a student at Columbia University in the [CS@CU MS Bridge Program.](https://www.cs.columbia.edu/ms-bridge/)
-I have started my masters coursework concurrently and will graduate in 2023 with a [MS in Computer Science](https://www.cs.columbia.edu/education/ms/) in the [Software Systems track](https://www.cs.columbia.edu/education/ms/softwareSystems).
+I have started my masters coursework concurrently and will graduate in winter 2023 with a [MS in Computer Science](https://www.cs.columbia.edu/education/ms/) in the [Software Systems track](https://www.cs.columbia.edu/education/ms/softwareSystems).
 I am currently seeking software engineering internships for summer 2023.

 Background
 =====
 I was born and raised in Arlington, Texas.
 In 2018, I graduated from the University of Texas at Austin with a BBA in [Management Information Systems](https://www.mccombs.utexas.edu/faculty-and-research/departments/irom/degree-programs/undergraduate/mis/).
-My goal is to create clean, data-driven software that serves people and makes their lives better.
+My goal is to create clean, data-driven software that serves people and makes their lives better; I am an engineer with a collaborative spirit who knows how to communicate with my teams.
 <br>
 During my time in college, I worked at [Girls Who Code](https://girlswhocode.com/) for two summers on the teaching team.
 I also worked as a software development intern at [SXSW.](https://www.sxsw.com/)